sandeepkiranp/sandeepkiranp.github.io/content/authors/admin/_index.md

     url: https://cs.stonybrook.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I like building secure systems using cryptographic protocols to solve real-world problems.
+My current research involves building practical plausibly deniable systems that are truly private and censorship-resilient.

 # Interests to show in About widget
 interests: